-The purpose of this section is to establish results of the form \begin{quote} If the class $\C$ contains $m$ sum indecomposable permutations of length $n$ then $\C$ also contains $m$ sum indecomposable permutations of length $n-1$. \end{quote} One such result is obvious---because every connected graph contains a connected induced subgraph with one fewer vertex, if a permutation class contains a sum indecomposable permutation of length $n\ge 2$ then it also contains a sum indecomposable permutation of length $n-1$.
+The purpose of this section is to establish results of the form \begin{quote} If the class $\C$ contains $m$ sum indecomposable permutations of length $n$ then $\C$ contains at least $m$ sum indecomposable permutations of length $n-1$. \end{quote} One such result is obvious---because every connected graph contains a connected induced subgraph on one fewer vertex, if a permutation class contains a sum indecomposable permutation of length $n\ge 2$ then it also contains a sum indecomposable permutation of length $n-1$.

-In general though, we must be careful with our choices of $m$ and $n$.
-For a trivial example, there are $3$ sum indecomposable permutations of length $3$, but only $1$ of length $2$.
+In general, however, we must be careful with our choices of $m$ and $n$.
+For a trivial example, there are $3$ sum indecomposable permutations of length $3$, but there is only $1$ of length $2$.
 Thus our results must impose restrictions on $n$.
 More significantly, no such result holds for $m=5$, with any restrictions on $n$, as witnessed by the set of permutations depicted in Figure~\ref{fig-5-doesnt-imply-5}.
 Note that the permutations from this example are contained in $\Sub(U^o)$.

-The main results of this section are collected below. \begin{itemize} \item {\bf Proposition~\ref{prop-2-implies-2}.} \emph{If the permutation class $\C$ contains $2$ sum indecomposable permutations of length $n \geq 4$ then it also contains at least $2$ sum indecomposable permutations of length $n-1$.} \item {\bf Proposition~\ref{prop-3-implies-3}.} \emph{If the permutation class $\C$ contains $3$ sum indecomposable permutations of length $n \geq 5$ then it also contains at least $3$ sum indecomposable permutations of length $n-1$.} \item {\bf Proposition~\ref{prop-4-implies-4}.} \emph{If the permutation class $\C$ contains $4$ sum indecomposable permutations of length $n \geq 6$ then it also contains at least $4$ sum indecomposable permutations of length $n-1$.} \end{itemize} Of these results, the first was proved by Kaiser and Klazar~\cite{kaiser:on-growth-rates:}, though we present a shorter proof using reconstruction.
+The main results of this section are collected below. \begin{itemize} \item {\bf Proposition~\ref{prop-2-implies-2}.} \emph{If the permutation class $\C$ contains $2$ sum indecomposable permutations of length $n \geq 4$ then it contains at least $2$ sum indecomposable permutations of length $n-1$.} \item {\bf Proposition~\ref{prop-3-implies-3}.} \emph{If the permutation class $\C$ contains $3$ sum indecomposable permutations of length $n \geq 5$ then it contains at least $3$ sum indecomposable permutations of length $n-1$.} \item {\bf Proposition~\ref{prop-4-implies-4}.} \emph{If the permutation class $\C$ contains $4$ sum indecomposable permutations of length $n \geq 6$ then it contains at least $4$ sum indecomposable permutations of length $n-1$.} \end{itemize} The first of these results was proved by Kaiser and Klazar~\cite{kaiser:on-growth-rates:}, though we present a shorter proof via reconstruction.
 The second of these results was claimed in \cite[Proposition A.16]{vatter:small-permutati:}, but the argument presented there is faulty and our proof corrects this error.
 Proposition~\ref{prop-4-implies-4} is original, and best possible in light of the example depicted in Figure~\ref{fig-5-doesnt-imply-5}.